IIRobotNinjaII/iot-smart-thermostat/README.md

 # iot-smart-thermostat
+WARNING : COPY EACH COMMAND LINE BY LINE
 1) Make a new folder called iot , cd into it and git clone this repo Make sure you copy the chaincode to the correct place